Open In App

 Installing Pandas

-The first step of working in pandas is to ensure whether it is installed in the system or not.
-If not then we need to install it in our system using the pip command.
-Type the cmd command in the search box and locate the folder using the cd command where python-pip file has been installed.
-After locating it, type the command:
+The first step in working with Pandas is to ensure whether it is installed in the system or not.
+If not, then we need to install it on our system using the pip command.

 pip install pandas

-For more reference take a look at this article on installing pandas follows.
+For more reference, take a look at this article on installing pandas follows.

 Importing Pandas